DARPA Moves to Secure Chip Designs

 The U.S. military is ramping up efforts to secure semiconductors and its electronics supply chain by embedding defenses during the chip design phase.
 The automation effort also addresses the high cost and complexity of securing hardware development along with current lack of secure-oriented chip design tools.

 The Defense Advanced Research Projects Agency (DARPA) announced a pair of teams this week to ramp up its secure chip design initiative.
-The year-old Automatic Implementation of Secure Silicon (AISS) program also would help silicon architectures specify performance constraints while automating the design-in of defenses that would secure an entire device lifecycle.
+The year-old Automatic Implementation of Secure Silicon (AISS) program also would help silicon architects specify performance constraints while automating the design-in of defenses that would secure an entire device lifecycle.

 The teams led by EDA tool specialist Synopsys (NASDAQ: SNPS) and Northrop Grumman (NYSE: NOC) will develop Arm-based architectures that incorporate a “security engine” used to defend against attacks and supply chain threats such as reverse engineering of chips.
 An upgradeable platform would provide the infrastructure that military planners say is needed to manage hardened chips from deployment to scrapheap.